Sunny Hostin: Personal life

-Hostin is a member of Alpha Kappa Alpha sorority.
+Hostin is a member of Alpha Kappa Alpha.
 She is married to orthopedic surgeon Emmanuel Hostin.
+In January 2025, he was among 199 defendants accused of insurance fraud in a civil lawsuit filed under the Racketeer Influenced and Corrupt Organizations Act (RICO) in New York.

-They have two children, a boy and a girl.
-The family resides in Purchase, New York.
+They have two children, a son and daughter.
+The family resides in the hamlet of Purchase in the town of Harrison, New York; and own a second home in the Martha's Vineyard community of Oak Bluffs, Massachusetts.
 Hostin is Catholic.